Pontyclun: Electoral ward

-Pont-y-clun was an electoral ward to Mid Glamorgan County Council electing one county councillor from 1989 and 1993 elections, subsequently (from 1995) becoming a ward to Rhondda Cynon Taf County Borough Council, electing two councillors.
+Pont-y-clun was an electoral ward to Mid Glamorgan County Council electing one county councillor from 1989 and 1993 elections, subsequently (from 1995) becoming a ward to Rhondda Cynon Taf County Borough Council, electing two councillors and from 2022 3.

 Religion

 Bethel Baptist Chapel was built circa 1876.
 Bethel relocated to Bethel Baptist Church Centre on Heol Miskin in 1993.
 Cwrt Bethel is on the site of the old chapel.
 St Paul's church, Pontyclun was erected in 1895 as a district church within the Anglican parish of Llantrisant.
 In 1924, the new parish of Pontyclun and Talygarn was constituted from the parish of Llantrisant.
 Bethel Baptist Church, Hope Presbyterian Church and St Paul's Church are still active places of worship.

-Schools & education
+Schools and education

 The village is served by Y Pant School, a secondary school with about 1,150 pupils, situated in the village of Talbot Green.
 In 2000 it was ranked 49th in Wales in terms of its GCSE results (based on 5 GCSEs, grades A-C).
 Since then, exam results have improved dramatically and according to the latest inspection report from Estyn, the school now has a pass rate of 72% which means it is in equal 19th place in Wales, or in the top 10%.
 It is also the best performing secondary school in Rhondda Cynon Taf, just ahead of St. John the Baptist School (Aberdare).
-The village also houses Pontyclun Primary school which achieved above average results in all foundation subjects in the most recent Estyn reports.